-A WARNING: If the information in this manual is not followed exactly, a fire or explosion may result causing property damage, personal injury, or loss of life.
+WARNING: If the information in this manual is not followed exactly, a fire or explosion may result causing property damage, personal injury, or loss of life.

-AWARNING: This is an unvented gas-fired heater.
+WARNING: This is an unvented gasfired heater.
 It uses air (oxygen) from the room in which it is installed.
 Provisions for adequate combustion and ventilation air must be provided.
 Refer to Air For Combustion and Ventilation section on page 4 of this manual.
+Do not store, or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.